braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_events.md

 ## Adding tags

-You can add tags to a custom event after it's created if you have the `Manage Events, Attributes, Purchases` [user permission]({{site.baseurl}}/user_guide/administrative/app_settings/manage_your_braze_users/user_permissions/).
+You can add tags to a custom event after it's created if you have the "Manage Events, Attributes, Purchases" [user permission]({{site.baseurl}}/user_guide/administrative/app_settings/manage_your_braze_users/user_permissions/).
 The tags can then be used to filter the list of events.

 {% alert important %}
 This feature is currently in early access.
 Contact your customer success manager if you're interested in participating in this early access.